Last updated Oct 16th, 2024

 Campaign and campaign membership

 Importing campaign and campaign membership details into Common Room enables you to filter by any of these campaign level field when setting up your segments, creating scores, or simply exploring your contacts.
-You simply need to let us know which campaign and campaign membership level fields you would like to import into Common Room and we will help configure this for your room.
 Please contact us if you would like to get this set up in your room.

 The campaign membership details will also be available on a contact profile's page.